rackerlabs/support-how-to/content/cloud-servers/install-a-lamp-stack-on-debian-or-ubuntu-based-distributions.md

         sudo sh -c "systemctl start mysql && mysql_secure_installation"

-3. Provide answers for the following system prompts:
+3. Provide answers to the following system prompts:

     **IMPORTANT**: During the initial setup, MySQL provides the option to use the **VALIDATE PASSWORD** plugin, which allows you to set acceptable password parameters based